Marsupilami1/actors-ocaml/README.md

 You have two ways to read the value from a promise:

--   `wait_and_get` is blocking, so you can use it if someone else is doing the computation in *parallel*
+-   `get` is blocking, so you can use it if someone else is doing the computation in *parallel*
--   `get` will throw the effect `NotReady p` if the value is not available.
+-   `await` will throw the effect `NotReady p` if the value is not available.
 It can then be handled by a scheduler to compute the value *concurently*.

 In both case, if the value will be returned if it is available